Ancient Yogic Wisdom In A Contemporary Context

 Urban Sadhu Yoga™ is a method of applying ancient yogic wisdom in a contemporary context.
-The Urban Sadhu Yoga™ Method is a modern, integrated Yoga method that incorporates the ancient teachings of Yoga into a sadhana for the urban spiritual seeker.
-The method draws from the ancient yogic wisdom of India – Raja Yoga, Tantra Yoga, Hatha Yoga, Karma Yoga, Gnana Yoga, Nada Yoga, Jappa Yoga, Yoga Nidra and Bhakti Yoga – but does not exclude spiritual teachings from other cultures.
+The Urban Sadhu Yoga™ Method is a modern, integrated Yoga method that incorporates many unique aspects of a traditional Yoga sadhana (practice) for the contemporary urban spiritual seeker.
+The method draws from the ancient yogic wisdom of India – Raja Yoga, Tantra Yoga, Hatha Yoga, Karma Yoga, Jnana Yoga, Nada Yoga, Jappa Yoga, and Bhakti Yoga – but does not exclude spiritual teachings from other cultures.
 Spiritual activism is a key component within the Urban Sadhu Method.